JohnHeart776/ExchangeOnlineHelpdesk/README.md

-# TicketHarbor - Advanced Ticket Management System
+# Exchange Online Ticket System EOTS - Advanced Ticket Management System

-TicketHarbor is a comprehensive web-based ticket management system designed for organizations using Microsoft 365.
+EOTS is a comprehensive web-based ticket management system designed for organizations using Microsoft 365.
 It automatically fetches emails from designated mailboxes, converts them into support tickets, and provides a powerful interface for agents and users to manage and track ticket resolution.

 ## Table of Contents